MicrosoftDocs/connected-spaces/articles/data-privacy.md

 ## What data does Connected Spaces process?

-In the retail store(s), the Connected Spaces edge device is used to process the following types of data:
+In the retail store(s), the Connected Spaces edge gateway is used to process the following types of data:

 - **Video stream** – The video stream from customers’ in-store cameras is processed in memory, in real time, on the Connected Spaces edge device to generate inference data and is stored in Microsoft Dataverse in the customer's Microsoft Power Platform environment. **Every customer has the ability to choose if video data is stored in their cloud and to manage it.
 Go to Settings > Privacy Information to change where video is stored.**

-- **Inference data** – This is the event data output by AI skills (models) running on the edge device that describe an inferred event.
+- **Inference data** – This is the event data output by AI skills (models) running on the edge gateway that describe an inferred event.
 Event data includes data such as a time stamp, notation about the type of event (for example, "entry" or "exit" crossing line or zones), a rectangle “bounding box” that coordinates the area tracked within the camera frame, a confidence score that indicates confidence of the “bounding box” being a person, and a pseudonymous identifier associated with the “bounding box”.

 In the Connected Spaces cloud service on Azure, the following types of data are processed at the instructions of the customer to provide the service: